wavefrontHQ/docs/pages/doc/ingestion_policies.md

 <td>Shows the usage for the current month out of the PPS limit for the policy.</td></tr>
 <tr>
 <td><strong>Previous Month to Selected Month</strong></td>
-<td>Shows a comparison of the current month usage with the previous month usage.</td>
+<td>Shows a comparison of the current month's usage with the previous month's usage.</td>
 </tr>
 <tr>
 <td><strong>Hourly Usage</strong></td>